 Nevada's High-Risk Pool

-Nevada has a competitive insurance market with 146 companies licensed to issue insurance policies in 2012, so most people will not have a problem finding an insurance company to write them a policy.
+Nevada has a competitive insurance market with well over 100 companies licensed to issue insurance policies, so most people will not have a problem finding an insurance company to write them a policy.
 High-risk drivers who can't get a policy on their own, however, can access insurance through the Nevada Automobile Insurance Plan, which is a member of the Western Association Automobile Insurance Plan (WAAIP).